oriskami/oriskami-node/README.md

 # Ubivar node.js bindings
 [![npm version](https://badge.fury.io/js/ubivar.svg)](http://badge.fury.io/js/ubivar) [![Build Status](https://travis-ci.org/ubivar/ubivar-node.png?branch=master)](https://travis-ci.org/ubivar/ubivar-node)   [![Inline docs](http://inch-ci.org/github/ubivar/ubivar-node.svg?branch=master)](http://inch-ci.org/github/ubivar/ubivar-node)

-Ubivar is an API that takes over the hassle of automatically screening e-payment for frauds.
+Ubivar is an API that takes over the hassle of screening e-payment for frauds.

 Ubivar routes e-commerce transactions given their risk.
-By default the three routing outcomes are rejection, manual verification, and acceptance and the two elementary resources are the `transactions` and the `labels`.  `Transactions` are online sales pushed to your payment gateway and `labels` define the *a posteriori* truth about each `transaction`, i.e. {`fraud`, `non-fraud`}.
+By default the three routing outcomes are rejection, manual verification and acceptance.
+And the two elementary resources are the `transactions` and the `labels`.  `Transactions` are online sales pushed to your payment gateway and `labels` define the *a posteriori* truth about each `transaction`, i.e. {`fraud`, `non-fraud`}.